BlueprintAIAssistant Documentation

 1. Structured Tool Calls (Primary)

-Standard OpenAI/Claude tool_calls array in the response JSON.
+Standard OpenAI/Claude tool calls array in the response JSON.
 Used when the provider returns structured tool calls.

-2. Text-Based <tool_call> Tags (Primary Fallback)
+2. Text Based <tool call Tags (Primary Fallback)

 This is the primary format used by the system prompt.
 It works with any provider/bridge.